galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/installing-cli-tool.md

 2. Add `galasactl` to your PATH to enable the tool to be called from the command line without having to specify the path to the directory in which it is stored.
 For example, save the galasactl executable to a folder called `~/tools` in your `C:` directory and run the `set PATH "C:\tools;%PATH%"` command to add it to your PATH.
 3. Open `cmd.exe` and type `start galasactl.exe` in the directory containing `galasactl`.

-You can now run the Galasa CLI too from any directory in your file system without having to specify the absolute path.
+You can now run the Galasa CLI tool from any directory in your file system without having to specify the absolute path.